 Psychology Post-doctoral Fellowship in Child Welfare and Trauma-Informed Care

 The primary goal of the Psychology Postdoctoral Fellowship in Child Welfare and Trauma-Informed Care is to provide in-depth training in the field of child welfare and child maltreatment.
 Fellows will gain knowledge and skills in the areas of assessment, treatment, and multidisciplinary collaboration around issues related to child abuse and neglect.
 Additionally, fellows will participate in the dissemination of evidence-based, trauma-informed interventions into the multiple systems commonly responsible for the care of youth in state custody.
-Opportunities for research and for program development and evaluation are available.
 By the end of the training period, fellows will develop intermediate to advanced levels of competence in the areas of:

 - Psychological assessment

 - Evidence-based treatment for various forms of child abuse and neglect